Groundfloor Review: Invest in Real Estate with as Little as $10

 Summary

-To chalk it up, Groundfloor is a peer to peer real estate lending platform for fix-and-flip properties open to all investors.
+To chalk it up, Groundfloor is a peer-to-peer real estate lending platform and mobile app for fix-and-flip and new construction properties open to all investors.
 The low minimum investment of only $10 opens up direct access to private real estate deals to you — and allows you to spread your risk and make great returns.

 Essentially, Groundfloor is a marketplace that brings together real estate developers looking for financing to complete their projects with everyday investors around the country that are looking for ways to invest and build wealth.